Set up “Build-Your-Own Dinner” with these dinner bars ideas, and watch your kids happily eat their dang dinner for once

 So, rather than fight with them every night about dinner (and rather than make breaded chicken every night for the next 18 years), I started doing this one little thing that actually got my kids to eat their dinner:

 I took them to the bar.

 Oh, I kid, I kid.
 I didn’t actually take them to a BAR.

 A Build-Your-Own Dinner Bar is akin to setting up a buffet in your kitchen and letting every family member decide what they’ll add to their own plate, within reason.

-It goes hand-in-hand with one of my guiding mealtime principals, which I get from Ellyn Satter: “You choose what time the meal is and what’s being served.
+It goes hand-in-hand with one of my guiding mealtime principles, which I get from Ellyn Satter: “You choose what time the meal is and what’s being served.
 They choose what food they’ll eat and how much.”

-It’s part of the Division of Responsibility, a game changer as far as picky eaters are concerned.
-It gives kids the power to make decisions around food- but within a framework that you set-up and control.
+Utilizing the Division of Responsibility gives kids the power to make decisions around food- but within a framework that you set up and control.
 This gives kids autonomy while letting them know they are still being guided by you, the parent.

 Plus, DIY Dinner Bars are fun!

-Here are a few examples of Build-Your-Own Dinner Bars that you can make in your own kitchen this week:
+Here are a few examples of dinner bar ideas you can try yourself: